mbabynames search ✿

 Arden Joy

-"noble and strong" (Arden) meets "joy, delight" (Joy).
+"great forest" (Arden) meets "joy, delight" (Joy).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Arden needs a shorter middle to stay balanced.
 Joy does that.

 Arden Faith